-5. Gently, even out the filling with a spoon.
-Do not apply to much pressure as the cake is still warm.
+5. Gently even out the filling with a spoon.
+Do not apply too much pressure as the cake is still warm.

-6. After the filing, let the cake cool for 10-20 minutes while we prepare the chocolate ganache frosting and toasted coconut flakes.
+6. After the filing, let the cake cool for 10-20 minutes while preparing the chocolate ganache frosting and toasted coconut flakes.